Next to not finding the right spot to surf, having to battle other surfers for territory is another thing that surfers need to be courteous about.

 Step 8.
 Grab the rope back and practice snaps on top of the wake to get you more comfortable.
 Begin by edging out and putting your weight on the back foot as you come nearer to the wake’s top.
 Pan out and go over the top of the wake using the nose of the board.
 Then, kick with your back foot to push your weight as you go down the top of the wake.

 Noteworthy Wakesurfing Tips

 Wakesurf is a hobby that can be quite discouraging.
-But, with a few practice and some tips from advanced level wakesurfers, you’ll be riding in no time.
+But, with a little practice and some tips from advanced-level wakesurfers, you’ll be riding in no time.